 Perhaps the most telling compliment on Muldaur’s vocals is this – on an album featuring appearances from Dr. John, Ry Cooder, Jim Keltner and David Grisman amongst many others, it’s Muldaur’s voice that is the attention-grabbing highlight on every song.
 Sure, Amos Garrett’s guitar solo on ‘Midnight at the Oasis’ has been widely praised and Ry Cooder, Clarence White and David Grisman deliver some nifty picking throughout, but the band plays with enough restraint and balance to keep the focus on her soaring vocals.
 Dr. John’s horn arrangements on ‘Don’t You Make Me High (Don’t You Feel My Leg)’, ‘Vaudeville Man’ and the funky ‘Three Dollar Bill’ are particularly effective, with only the string arrangement on ‘Mad Mad Me’ feeling a bit forced.

 It does surprise me a bit that Maria Muldaur hasn’t received more attention with the Americana revival of the past ten years.
-I’ve never heard anyone mention this album, nor do I see it often in record stores.
-Perhaps the unexpected pop success of ‘Midnight at the Oasis’ distracted from how strong the entire album is.
-Or maybe it’s still just a bit too eclectic.
+Perhaps the unexpected pop success of ‘Midnight at the Oasis’ distracted from how strong the entire album is, but it’s rarely mentioned as one of the strongest in the Americana roots style.
+Or maybe the album still just a bit too eclectic.
 The transition from ‘Midnight at the Oasis’ into a cover of Dolly Parton’s ‘My Tennessee Mountain Home’, complete with stellar bluegrass interplay from White, Grisman and Richard Greene can feel a little jarring.
 But for me, it’s a brilliant journey through 20th century American music, where everything from her earliest folk influences to Dixieland jazz and even (at that time) contemporary country like Dolly Parton could live side by side.

 I’m lucky to have come across a very clean copy of it at a thrift store, and must admit that it’s quickly grown into a favorite.
 Produced by Joe Boyd of Fairport Convention and Nick Drake fame, the album has a beautiful punch coming through my speakers on vinyl.
 The horns pop, the guitar fingerpicking sounds live in the room, and Maria’s voice glides beautifully over the top, sounding like it was recorded in a church.
-One of those albums meant to be listened to on vinyl – go dig it up.
+One of those albums meant to be listened to on vinyl and fortunately still easy enough to find for cheap – go dig it up.